How to Delete Your Twitter Account Permanently [December 2020]

-Twitter is a great social media platform to make connections and get noticed, but it’s not for everybody.
+Twitter is a great social media platform, but it’s not for everybody.
 Perhaps you gave it a go and decided it’s just not your thing.

 So, how do you delete a Twitter account that you’re not using?

 Unfortunately, a Twitter account can’t be deleted as soon as you decide you want to delete it.
-You first have to deactivate your account before it can be deleted.
-Once your account is deactivated, you can log back into it for 30 days to recover your account and all of its information.
+You first have to deactivate your account, after which, you can log back into it for 30 days to recover your account and all of its information.
 After that, Twitter will delete all of your data from the website, and it’ll be like your account never existed.

 How to Permanently Delete Your Twitter Account